the way of Helcim

 We instead choose to be a 100-year company, to denounce short-termism and instead aim to build something that will outlast all of us.
 Most quit when things get hard, which means there is reward waiting for those that persevere.

 Choosing transparency instead of hidden fees is hard.
 Building amazing experiences for our merchants is hard.
 Always committing to honesty instead of excuses is hard.
 Outworking our competition is hard.
 Staying creative is hard.
-Training and investing in the people around us is hard.
-But we will continue to create a successful and long lasting company thanks to those hard decisions.
+Training and investing in our people is hard.
+But we believe that these are the things that build great organizations and set us apart.

 We choose the harder path.